Milan Gašić

-Milan Gašić (Милан Гашић; born 13 November 1993) is a Serbian football defender, who is a current captain of Trayal Kruševac.
+Milan Gašić (Милан Гашић; born 13 November 1993) is a Serbian retired footballer who plays as a defender who plays for Trayal Kruševac.
 He is well known for being a son of former Serbian Minister of Defence Bratislav Gašić.

 Club career

 Early years

 Milan played with youth categories of Trayal and Napredak Kruševac.
 Later he played in a lower ranked league, for local club Jedinstvo from Mudrakovac.
 He was also with Zemun, during the time of Goran Bunjevčević.
 Later he made a six months break to recover an injury.
 At the beginning of 2014, he was on 2 days trial at Red Star Belgrade, but he left the third day because of political reasons.
 Later he signed for Mladost Lučani.

 Mladost Lučani

 Gašić joined the club for the 2013–14 winter break off-season.
 He was given a place in the protocol several times as a reserve player.
 He was given a chance before the end of season, making 3 league caps with 2 starts.
 Playing with Mladost Lučani, he won the Serbian First League and made a promotion in the Serbian SuperLiga.

 During the 2014–15 Serbian SuperLiga campaign, Gašić was mostly sitting on the bench.
 He made his first appearance in the season in a cup match against Čukarički, played on 24 September 2014.
 In the mid-season, Gašić suffered an ankle joint injury, after which he missed a period.
 He made his Serbian SuperLiga debut for Mladost in 28 fixture match against OFK Beograd, played on 13 May 2015, when he replaced Nebojša Gavrić at 73 minute.
 5 minutes later, he made penalty for opponent team, and got the yellow card after one start on Ivica Jovanović at the penalty box.
 He played all 90 minutes in 29 fixture match, in win against Radnički Niš, and also had a solid role against Red Star Belgrade in the last fixture of SuperLiga.
 After the end of season, Gašić left the club.